Welcome to The Climbing Dictionary !!!

 Bergschrund

 Or just 'schrund'.
-The top crevasse in a glacier or snowfield that is formed when the glacier/snowfield tears away from the remaining patch of snow that is stable on the mountainside.
+The top crevasse in a glacier or snowfield that is formed when the

 (d) Bergschrund, (f) Rimaye